-The West Sussex Beekeepers’ Association is again pleased to invite beekeepers and all those interested in bees and beekeeping to its Annual Convention in February 2026.
-The event is designed to suit beekeepers of all standards.
-As well as the main lectures, the seminars offer a choice of more specialised topics.
-The Bradbury Hall at Lodge Hill, Pulborough is again the venue and featured an impressive blend of lectures and seminars.
+The West Sussex Beekeepers’ Association was again pleased to invite beekeepers and all those interested in bees and beekeeping to its Annual Convention in February 2026.
+The event was designed to suit beekeepers of all standards.
+As well as the main lectures, the seminars offered a choice of more specialised topics.
+The Bradbury Hall at Lodge Hill, Pulborough was again the venue and featured an impressive blend of lectures and seminars.
+There were some last minute changes due to illness and conflicting committments.

 Main Lectures